 - In the professional judgment of a physician, any other chronic, debilitating, or other medical condition, including, but not limited to, hepatitis C, amyotrophic lateral sclerosis, inflammatory bowel disease, Crohn’s disease, Huntington’s disease, autism, neuropathies, sickle cell anemia, agitation of Alzheimer’s disease, cachexia, and wasting syndrome.

 Having a qualifying condition is not enough, however, as documentation is necessary.
 Thankfully, such documentation can be provided by Ozark MMJ Cards.

 Physician’s Certification Form

 Ozark MMJ Cards can provide the necessary certification to apply for a Missouri medical marijuana license and provide such documentation for new and renewing patients.
 Either case will require scheduling a telehealth appointment.
-Certification costs only $99 for both new and renewing patients.
+Certification costs only $99 for new patients and $75 for renewing patients.

 Registering with Missouri Online

 The process of applying for a Missouri cannabis license is handled through the Complia application portal.
 When applying, you will be presented with a “Warning – Exiting Site” pop-up.
 Click “yes” to proceed to the registration.